Chapter 16:

 ‘Apparently,’ he said wryly.
 ‘That’s why I have to look like a girl to dampen it.
 Why I sing carefully.
 Why I teach instead of perform in domes now.’

-He stroked the fur on my head.
+He stroked my ears.

 ‘So when they say you’re unstable, what they mean is… they’re scared.
 Because they don’t understand what you can do.’